wb14123/blog/jekyll/_posts/2015-01-17-Backpropagation-Algorithm.markdown

 Gradient Descent Algorithm
 ---------------

 We need a cost function to measure how well do we do for now.
-And the training of the network becomes a optimization problem.
+And the training of the network becomes an optimization problem.
 The method we use in the problem is gradient descent.
 Let me try to explain it.

 Assume we have a cost function, and it is always non-negative.
 For example, this function is a good one: